 Evaluate performance.
 Recognize successes.
 Report results to the community.

 Performance evaluation allows leadership and the people to recognize and chart success while also highlighting the changes needed when expectations are not being met.
 Evaluating performance helps with reporting successes and challenges to the community.
 Ongoing evaluation encourages people’s continued participation in decision-making.

 Develop thorough, transparent systems of accountability and reporting.

 A rigorous, transparent system of accountability and reporting is necessary to build trust and legitimacy among people.
 Trust is essential to keep citizens engaged in self-governance and motivated to support inherent title and treaty rights.

 Establish several sources of revenue to fund self-government.

-Expanding the diversity of revenue sources is critical to operating any government and providing essential services.
+Expanding the nation’s sources of revenue is critical to operating government and providing essential services.
 First Nations have depended on Canada to provide inadequate core funding for programs and services within the narrow limits of the Indian Act and other Crown legislation.
 This is no longer necessary.
-We can realize considerably greater sources of revenue for our nations from the economic opportunities of our territories and creating a new fiscal relationship with Canada by exercising our inherent rights and territorial jurisdiction to resource development, access through territory, fees, taxation, levies, permits, and consultation and accommodation agreements.
+We can realize considerably greater sources of revenue for our nations from the economic opportunities on our territories.
+We can create a new fiscal relationship with Canada by exercising our inherent rights and territorial jurisdiction to resource development, access through territory, fees, taxation, levies, permits, and consultation and accommodation agreements.
 Inherent rights governments are authorized by citizens to define and exercise these opportunities.